spealbf/Mcp.Net/README.md

 This repository contains a reference implementation of the Model Context Protocol (MCP), a standardized client-server protocol designed for Large Language Model (LLM) applications.

+> **⚠️ Pre-1.0 Release Notice**
+>
+> This is a pre-1.0 release (version 0.9.0) of the Mcp.Net libraries.
+While the core functionality is stable and usable,
+> some features are still in development.
+The public API may undergo minor changes before the 1.0.0 release.
+> See the [Current Status](#current-status) section for details.

 ## Overview

 The Model Context Protocol enables seamless communication between LLM clients and context servers, allowing for dynamic tool execution, resource management, and prompt handling.
 This implementation follows the latest MCP specification (2024-11-05) and provides a solid foundation for building MCP-compatible applications.

 ## Project Structure

-- **Core**: Shared models, protocol abstractions, and attribute-based tool definitions
+- **Mcp.Net.Core**: Shared models, protocol abstractions, and attribute-based tool definitions
-- **TestServer**: Server implementation with ASP.NET Core and SSE for streaming
+- **Mcp.Net.Server**: Server implementation with ASP.NET Core and SSE for streaming
-- **TestClient**: Client implementation for consuming MCP services
+- **Mcp.Net.Client**: Client implementation for consuming MCP services
+- **Mcp.Net.Examples.SimpleServer**: Example server implementation with sample tools

 ## Key Features